5 smart ways to encourage impulse buys in your store

 • Use location-based tools to recognize app users close to the store – and draw them in with an on-the-spot in-store offer.
 It could be a discount voucher, bonus loyalty points or a free coffee – whatever hits the spot for your customer.

-• Organize an exclusive event such as a sale preview for app and social media users, to engage with them personally as they explore the store.
+• Organize an exclusive event, such as a sale preview for app and social media users, to engage with them personally as they explore the store.

 By using data-driven shopper insights and providing personalized offers and recommendations, you can engage with customers and boost their desire to make unplanned purchases in your store.
-Want to know how the right technology can help you increase basket size?
+Want to know how the right technology can help you increase basket sizes?
 Contact us today.